jundalisay/superblist/content/en/material/principles/part-2/chapter-04.md

 The end result is a singularity that defies physics and which no one can explain.
 It's like hiding dust under the rug, hoping that no one will notice or ask about. -->

-Instead, all movement is sourced internally, from the state-change of the object through its [gravitational signature](/material/general-relativity).
+Instead, all movement is sourced internally, from the state-change of the object through its [gravitational signature](/material/principles/intro/chapter-02).
 For example, a man moves from the bed to the kitchen because his internal state changed.
-His mind switched from a sleep-signature to an eating-signature.
+His mind switched from a `wanting-to-sleep-signature` to a `wanting-to-eat-signature`.

 A more technical example is how an app changes from one screen to another, such as a red screen changing into a blue one.
-This done by changing its color-state-variable from <code style="color: red">red</code> into <code style="color: blue">blue</code>.
+This done by changing its `color-state-variable` from <code style="color: red">red</code> into <code style="color: blue">blue</code>.
 It gives an illusion of moving from a red screen onto a blue one when in fact the same screen is just redrawn to reflect the change in state.

 **This means that the universe re-drew itself while the man was traveling from the bed to the kitchen.** This then matches the probabilistic nature of particle spin.

-This paradigm then leads to new technologies for teleportation (instant state-change) and levitation (gradual state-change).
+This paradigm then leads to new technologies as:
+- teleportation (instant state-change) and
+- levitation (gradual state-change).

 It renders quantum fields and some of Einstein's tensors useless, just as Copernicus and Kepler rendered the spheres of Ptolemy useless.

-More importantly, it discards the sophistical ideas of wormholes, singularities, and dark matter (in its current definition) to be replaced with a more accurate depiction of the universe.
+More importantly, it discards the sophistical ideas of wormholes, singularities, and dark matter (in its current definition) to be replaced with vortices of the 5 Elements or Layers.

 <!-- Sophistry.
 Quantum physics is at a dead end because it imposes a sophistry called the fabric of spacetime that controls gravity and limits the speed of light.
 In